 We reserve the right to transfer any information we have about you in the event that:

 - we sell or transfer all or a portion of our business or assets in which case we will disclose your personal data to the prospective seller or buyer of such business or assets.
 Should such a sale or transfer occur, we will use reasonable efforts to direct the transferee to use information you have provided through our website(s) in a manner that is consistent with this Privacy Notice.

 - If we or substantially all of our assets are acquired by a third party, in which case personal data held by us about our users and customers will be one of the transferred assets.

 We maintain administrative, technical and physical safeguards to protect against loss, misuse or unauthorised access, disclosure, alteration or destruction of the information you provide us, or you provide through feedback on articles on our websites.

 Your data will be held on secure servers within the European Economic Area (“EEA”) with all reasonable technological and operational measures put in place to safeguard it from unauthorised access.
 Where possible any identifiable information will be encrypted or minimised.

 However there may be occasions where we need to send your data outside the EEA, for example where user data is hosted in the cloud.
 Some organisations may be located in countries outside Europe where data protection laws are not as strict as they are in the UK.
-Where your personal data is being transferred outside the EU, we will undertake an assessment of the level of protection in light of the circumstances surrounding the transfer.
+Where your personal data is being transferred outside the EU and the UK, we will undertake an assessment of the level of protection in light of the circumstances surrounding the transfer.
 We will make sure that any transfers are not repetitive and only limited to the minimum amount of information possible.
 In certain circumstances we may need to seek your consent unless there is an overriding legal need to transfer the information.

 If we have given you a username and password which enables you to access certain parts of our systems, you are responsible for keeping it confidential.
 Please do not share it with anyone.